Skip to content

 Also, I coach people to avoid compound sentences if they can.
 An alternative to Bobby’s example would be “We sold 15% of our stock last quarter.
 Our other stores had comparative sales figures.”

-Record your voice.
+3. Record your voice.

-I can hear y’all groan from afar.
-However, recording your speaking voice is an effective way to address the problem of tics, primarily because the problem (if there is one) is now 100% real.
 Some people take it a step further and film themselves on camera, not just capture the voice.
-That’s fine – but focus on one aspect at a time.
+That’s fine, but focus on one aspect at a time.
 It’s easy to get side-tracked with all aspects of non-verbal communications and the vocal tic gets lost.

 If you are filmed, the best thing to do is to turn away or block the screen so you focus on your voice.
-Most people – well over half, I’d say – use one dominant filler in their talking voice, not several.
+Most people – well over half, I’d say (including me) – use one dominant filler in their talking voice, not several.
 Isolate it.
 Think about where you use it.
 At the beginning, middle or end of the sentence?
 Now you can focus on removing it.

-Use the power of colleagues and friends.
+4. Use the power of colleagues and friends.

-Many people absolutely cannot stand listening to themselves.
-If so, your final option is to ask people around you to be brutally honest.
-They give you a ‘signal’ every time you use the offending filler.
+They could give you a ‘signal’ every time you use the offending filler.
 Depending upon the situation and your preference, signals might be subtle or audible.

 • Subtle signals might be a person who scratches their ear lobe (very discreet in meetings), or audience members who slightly raises a finger, a hand or a pencil as an alert.